 That’s a 31 percent increase in price for VVS1 versus VS1.

-You can put the savings a VS1 diamond offers toward its setting or a higher carat weight, or you could improve its cut or color.
+You can put the savings a VS1 diamond offers toward a setting or higher carat weight, or you could improve its cut or color.

-Comparing VS1 versus VVS1 diamonds involves understanding how the inclusions affect its overall appeal.
+Comparing VS1 versus VVS1 diamonds involves understanding how inclusions affect its overall appeal.

-- You want a diamond that’s eye-clean, but you’re willing to pay more compared to others that don’t have visible inclusions, like SI1 or VS2
+- You want a diamond that’s eye-clean, but you’re willing to pay a premium compared to others that don’t have visible inclusions, like SI1 or VS2

 - The diamond is more than 1.5 carats, and you want to ensure inclusions aren’t visible